Impressive Antique Stone Pineapple Finials

-Circa 1760, a rare important pair of antique English monumental limestone pineapple finials, with deep carving of both pineapple body and detailed acanthus leaf surround, on round socle with square plinth.
+Circa 1760, an important pair of antique English monumental limestone pineapple finials, with deep carving of both pineapple body and detailed acanthus leaf surround, on round socle with square plinth.
 Carved during the reign of King George III (1738-1820).

 In original condition with remnants of paint.
 No repair restoration work done.

 George III had a passion for gardening, specifically pineapples and was responsible for building many greenhouses at Windsor Castle, including a pinery.
 Pineapples flourished during his reign, in both architectural decoration, interiors and in greenhouses.
 Considered a delicacy, pineapples were the sign of a sophisticated palette.
 Ham House, Surrey, A National Trust property, has a pair similar to these.
 While considered a symbol of exclusivity in Europe, the American colonies made it a symbol of hospitality and they grace many buildings.

 Purchased from Seago Antiques based in London, England over 30 years ago.